thatguymath/WhatsDine/README.md

 :us:
 # WhatsDine - Whatsapp Delivery Chatbot
-This project presents a delivery system developed based on the messaging application WhatsApp, in order to facilitate the sales process between customers and small restaurants.
-With the massive popularity and free to use nature of WhatsApp, reaching 99% of the Brazilian population with access to smartphones, it is plausible to offer a solution that takes advantage of its features in an accessible way for stakeholders involved in this kind of recurring sales.
+This project presents a delivery system based on the WhatsApp messaging application, in order ease the sales process between customers and small restaurants.
+Giving WhatsApp's massive popularity and free to use nature, reaching 99% of the Brazilian population with access to smartphones, it's plausible to offer a solution for stakeholders involved in this kind of recurring sales.

 Want to know more?
 Check it on https://repositorio.unesp.br/handle/11449/244406